-We must therefore first define an IP rule that will allow traffic from a designated source interface and source network.
-In this case let us assume we want to allow web surfers on the internal network $ge3\net$ connected to the interface ge3 to be able to access the public Internet.
+We must therefore first define an IP rule that will allow through traffic from a designated source interface and source network.
+In this case let us assume we want to allow web browsing from the internal network qe3\net connected to the interface qe3 to be able to access the public Internet.